Case Study

 There was real tension with cross-functional partners.

-As we explored solutions, product, marketing, and business development pushed for pre-selecting the more expensive plans, essentially defaulting users into a paid upgrade unless they actively opted out.
+Product, marketing, and business development pushed for pre-selecting expensive plans — defaulting users into a paid upgrade unless they opted out.
 They argued we were leaving money on the table.

-The design team felt strongly about this, but we needed a case that resonated with stakeholders who thought primarily in revenue terms.
-Two arguments landed:
+The design team felt strongly, but we needed arguments that resonated with revenue-focused stakeholders.
+Two landed:

-The trust argument: Pre-selecting higher plans might juice short-term revenue, but it would erode customer trust over time.
-If we wanted long-term retention, customers needed to feel they'd made a real choice.
+The trust argument: Pre-selecting higher plans might boost short-term revenue, but it would erode trust.
+Long-term retention required customers to feel they'd made a real choice.

-Both arguments landed.
-We aligned around opt-in as a design principle, and it held through the rest of the project.
+Both landed.
+We aligned on opt-in as a design principle, and it held through the rest of the project.

 Experience Principle